ag10717/github-actions/README.md

 **Statement**: Taking a snap shot of a run from the trigger of a git action (push, pull request, tag, etc...) and comparing them between Azure DevOps and Github Actions makes the assumption that the previous state (Azure DevOps) was correct.

-**Rebutal**: *This should not be the way that you are determining that you are using a new "technology" correctly.*
+**Response**: *This should not be the way that you are determining that you are using a new "technology" correctly.*

 ---

 **Statement**: You should evaluate the new AND old platform in conjunction with each other against a pattern that you think will ultimately benefit others and improve the experience.

-**Rebutal**: *If we take the focuses of commit, workflow/stage, branch as a collective and determine what is more important for us to see, then you can evaluate which platform is more fit for purpose.
+**Response**: *If we take the focuses of commit, workflow/stage, branch as a collective and determine what is more important for us to see, then you can evaluate which platform is more fit for purpose.
 For example if when a developer opens either Github or Azure DevOps, the first thing they want to know is which version of an application is deployed in which environment, that should be the focus.*

 ---

 **Statement**: In the case of these CI/CD platforms, the whole screen needs to be evaluated for that case and whether a new pattern can accomodate that outcome.

-**Rebutal**: *A "workflow" is still present in Azure DevOps, it's just wrapped into a single line item (and more widely the current "pipeline"s page you are in) and it more prevently shows the stages within that at first glance.
+**Response**: *A "workflow" is still present in Azure DevOps, it's just wrapped into a single line item (and more widely the current "pipeline"s page you are in) and it more prevently shows the stages within that at first glance.
 Github actions lists the worflows on the left hand navigation item instead.*

 ## Focussing on the Workflow